apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.txt

 Open a web browser to http://localhost:8081/app

-Login should work with user admin/password.
+Login should work with user admin/password or user/password.

 To enable application development in Eclipse, run the following command and then import the project into Eclipse.